souliss/souliss.github.io/_post/media/2015-07-26-SoulissPushbullet.md

 This tutorial will make your Souliss ON/OFF Output Timer/T11 typicals Node capable to send notification to Pushbullet.

-In teory it will work on all Souliss board, as long as Souliss Node connected to internet, but this tested on ESP8266 only..
+In teory it will work on all Souliss board, as long as Souliss Node connected to internet, but this tested on ESP8266 only.

+Create the T11 Node as Souliss example, you can find a lot of example at Souliss github for many different board.

-First we got to declare ThingSpeak API and ThingSpeak server, add this in top of your sketch
+Then we add codes into the Arduino sketch, first we got to declare ThingSpeak API and ThingSpeak server, add this in top of your sketch

 ```c
 // ThingSpeak API